Nikos Chatzivrettas: Professional career

 Before signing with Aris, Chatzivrettas played with Aias Evosmou, Iraklis, CSKA Moscow, and Panathinaikos.
 He won the EuroLeague championship with Panathinaikos in 2007 and 2009.
 In July 2009, he joined "The Emperor" of Greek basketball, Aris Thessaloniki.

-He left Aris at the end of 2011, after his contract ended, and he eventually retired from playing professional club basketball after that.
+He left Aris at the end of 2011, after his contract ended, and he eventually retired from professional club basketball after that.

 National team career

 Chatzivrettas was a member of the senior Greece men's national basketball team.
-He played with Greece at the 2001 EuroBasket, the 2003 EuroBasket, and the 2004 Summer Olympic Games.
+He played for Greece at the 2001 EuroBasket, the 2003 EuroBasket, and the 2004 Summer Olympic Games.
 With Greece, he won the gold medal at the 2005 EuroBasket, and the silver medal at the 2006 FIBA World Cup.
 He also played at the 2007 EuroBasket.